 Further, the Safety Board is concerned that, in three events during the 1980s, rudder system anomalies occurred in flight but remained unresolved during followup component testing.
-These events, two reports of in-flight "rudder lockup" (in 1982) and a rudder "hardover condition" (in 1984), indicated that potentially serious problems could exist and cause anomalous behavior without leaving evidence.
+These events, two reports of in-flight "rudder lockup" (in 1982) and a rudder "hardover condition" (in 1984), indicated that potentially serious problems could exist 'and cause anomalous behavior without leaving evidence.
 (These events were first reported to the Safety Board in January 1999 by Parker Hannifin Corporation-the manufacturer of the main rudder PCU servo valve.)
 It is significant that the 1984 event involved a PCU that produced an in-flight hardover condition on two different aircraft within the operator's fleet.
-(According to Parker, the PCU was removed and tested after the first upset event.
-When no fault was found, the PCU was installed on another aircraft but subsequently failed another time.
+(According to Parker, the PCU was installed on another aircraft but subsequently failed another time.
 Once again, no fault was found during followup testing.)